My laptop specs:

 Chassis: Dell Inspiron 15 7000 Gaming Series (7567) w/ 15.6″ 1920×1080 LED display

 Processor: 7th Generation Intel Quad Core i7-7700HQ at 2.8GHz

 Graphics Card: NVIDIA GeForce GTX 1050 Ti w/ 4gb GDDR5

 Hard Drive: 1TB 5400 rpm + 128gb SSD

 OS: Windows 10 Home 64-bit

-Disclaimer: AIR Entertainment was provided a free review copy of Battlestar Galactica Deadlock by publisher Slitherine Ltd.
+Disclaimer: AIR Entertainment was given a free copy of Battlefleet Gothic: Armada 2 for review.